 - a.
-Provide technical assistance related to environmental concerns and enforcement authority to the state on-scene coordinator for spill containment and clean-up of oil and other hazardous substances. - b.
-Activate coastal or inland Federal Regional Response Teams (RRTs) or request federal assistance for spill containment and clean-up. - c.
-Provide communication with contiguous states and the federal government through the coastal and inland response agencies (U.S. Environmental Protection Agency or U.S. Coast Guard). - d.
-Provide laboratory analyses in instances of suspected oil or hazardous substance spills for samples collected and sent by the Division of Air Quality (DAQ) or Division of Water Resources (DWR) field representatives. - e.
-Maintain a data management system compatible with Emergency Management for the documentation of any hazardous materials spills and releases.

-- f.
-Take appropriate enforcement actions for unlawful hazardous materials releases where such action is legally enforceable, coordinating with the State Bureau of Investigation (SBI) when appropriate. - g.
+Provide technical assistance related to environmental concerns and enforcement authority to the state on-scene coordinator for release containment and cleanup of oil and other hazardous substances. - b.
+Activate inland federal RRTs or request federal assistance for release containment and cleanup. - c.
+Provide communication with contiguous states and the federal government through the coastal and inland response agencies (US Environmental Protection Agency or U.S. Coast Guard). - d.
+Provide laboratory analyses in instances of suspected oil or hazardous substance releases for samples collected and sent by the DAQ or DWR field representatives. - e.
+Maintain a data management system compatible with NCEM for the documentation of any hazardous materials releases and releases. - f.
+Take appropriate enforcement actions for unlawful hazardous materials releases where such action is legally enforceable, coordinating with the NC State Bureau of Investigation (SBI) when appropriate. - g.
 Sample potentially contaminated bodies of water for analysis. - h.
 Provide technical assistance in the decision to prohibit use of water sources. - i.
-Advise as to restrictions on the use of non-drinking water or seafood as deemed necessary. - j.
+Advise on restrictions regarding the use of non-drinking water or seafood as necessary. - j.
 Consult the Public Water Supply (PWS) Section on drinking water restrictions. - k.
-Coordinate facility contact with NCEM hazardous materials so that Tier II chemical facilities are contacted post storm during damage assessments. - I. Conduct post disaster damage assessment for all facilities as required by NCDEQ response policy.
+Coordinate facility contact with NCEM Hazardous Materials Branch so that Tier II chemical facilities are contacted post storm during damage assessments. - I. Conduct post disaster damage assessment for all facilities as required by NCDEQ response policy.

-C. SUPPORTING AGENCIES
+C. SUPPORTING STATE AGENCIES